-The charcoal conversion rate is a measure of how efficiently a biomass material can be converted into charcoal by pyrolysis.
-It is an important reference index for customers who want to invest in charcoal production.
-Because raw material is one of the most costly parts.
+The charcoal conversion rate measures how efficiently biomass material can be converted into charcoal by pyrolysis.
+It is an important reference index for customers who want to invest in charcoal production because they need to measure the feasibility of opening a charcoal factory from the cost of raw materials, time, labor, energy consumption, etc.

 How many tons of biomass materials to get one ton of charcoal